MicrosoftDocs/azure-reference-other/stream-analytics-docs/case-azure-stream-analytics.md

 ---

 # CASE
+:white_check_mark: Azure Stream Analytics :white_check_mark: Fabric Eventstream

 Evaluates a list of conditions and returns one of multiple possible result expressions.

  The CASE expression has two formats: